thierr26/thierr26_personal_notes_sphinx_sources/source/git.rst

   git diff 42b9c3b

-  git diff 42b9c3b -- path/to/files # Show changes for the specified files
+  git diff 42b9c3b -- path/to/files # Shows changes for the specified files
                                     # only.

 Show the difference between two particular commits with commands like::

   git diff 42b9c3b a92c02a

-  git diff 42b9c3b a92c02a -- path/to/files # Show changes for the specified
+  git diff 42b9c3b a92c02a -- path/to/files # Shows changes for the specified
                                             # files only.